Ubuntufanboy/Ubuntufanboy/README.md

 - Silver ( A python library for managing sound)
 - auto-video-maker ( A way to publish videos with with a still image and audio )

-## Interests
-### (Ranked from highest interest to lower interest)

-- Python
-- Shell
-- Linux
-- Networking
-- Kivy
-- Cython

-## Languages

-Only good at python.
-I am interested in learning more libraries in python to master my abilities in python before I dive into other langs.

-### Languages I don't want to use:

-- C
-- Rust
-- Java
-- C#
-- R

-## Contact

-**Email** -> ubuntufanboy@proton.me (Not prefered)
-**Discord** -> apolloiscool#7891

-## About me

-I am just a dude who likes making things from the ground up.

-I use vim to make my projets I am a student who studies computer science.
-Massive nerd.
-I love to write usless pieces of software because making code is fun for me.

-YAGNI is a smart mentality but as long as I am having fun don't spoil it for me.

-## Skills

-Python (1 year experience)
-Linux(8 years of experience)

-I know the ropes with linux

-# Thank you for your time